mrmeizongo/Xpilot/README.md

 | AUX1/2 - Mode |  5  |

 Can use both aileron channel outputs to individual aileron servos or both aileron servos can be connected to one aileron channel output using a Y-cable extension.
 Flying wings require individual aileron channel control.
 Connect ailerons, elevator and rudder servos to Arduino Nano as shown below.
+This can be changed in [BoardConfig.h](lib/BoardConfig/src/BoardConfig.h).

 | CHANNEL  | PIN |
 | :------: | :-: |